 There are three tests that can help you to decide if your cologne is still OK or if it has gone off:

-- If your cologne smells as it did the on the day you started using it, no matter how old it is, keep on using it.
+- If your cologne smells as it did the day you started using it, no matter how old it is, keep on using it.
 The exception to this rule is if you suddenly have an adverse reaction to it such as the appearance of a rash on your skin – then I would definitely throw it out.

 - If the aroma of an older cologne has altered a little but you still like it, keep on wearing it.
 However, if it irritates your skin in any way, it’s time to stop using it.